(updated June 2021)

 Are HubSpot Certifications worth it?

-Full disclosure - as a team, we go through and complete the HubSpot certifications that are relevant to our roles (or, if you're anything like me, as many as possible because you like the badges and want to be an expert).
-You can see how many we've achieved as a team, below.
+Full disclosure - as a team, we go through and complete the HubSpot certifications that are relevant to our roles - or, if you're anything like me, as many as possible because you like the badges and want to be an expert.
+You can see how many we've achieved as a team, below (actually, we've added a few more on since this snap was taken, but they don't display them in quite such a nice way anymore).

 So, for us, yes they are worth it.
 But what about more broadly?